Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Booking and Costs

-Lodges in Thyolo span an enormous price range on the booking platforms — anywhere from around $32 a night for budget guesthouses up to $260+ for the historic estate stays.
+Lodges in Thyolo span an enormous price range on the booking platforms — anywhere from around $32 a night for budget guesthouses up to $260+ for the historic tea-country stays.
 The serious estate lodges (Huntingdon House, Chawani, Thyolo House) sit at the upper end and almost always include or significantly subsidise meals, which changes the comparison once you factor in three meals a day.
 Pricing for the 2025–2026 season hasn't been published in any consistent aggregator format — direct enquiry is genuinely faster.

 The Heritage Suite room interior at The Thyolo House